Blosc/bcolz/doc/reference.rst

         The compression level.
       shuffle : bool
-        Whether the shuffle filter is active or not. cname : string ('blosclz', 'lz4', 'lz4hc', 'snappy', 'zlib', others?)
+        Whether the shuffle filter is active or not. cname : string ('blosclz', 'lz4', 'lz4hc', 'snappy', 'zlib') Select the compressor to use inside Blosc.

+    In case some of the parameters are not passed, they will be set to a default (see `setdefaults()` method).

+    See Also:
+        :py:func:`cparams.setdefaults`

+  .. py:method:: setdefaults(clevel=None, shuffle=None, cname=None)

+    Change the defaults for `clevel`, `shuffle` and `cname` params.

+    Parameters:
+      clevel : int (0 <= clevel < 10)
+        The compression level.
+      shuffle : bool
-        Select the compressor to use inside Blosc.
+        Whether the shuffle filter is active or not. cname : string ('blosclz', 'lz4', 'lz4hc', 'snappy', 'zlib') Select the compressor to use inside Blosc.

-    Notes:
-      The shuffle filter may be automatically disable in case it is non-sense to use it (e.g. itemsize == 1).
+    If this method is not called, the defaults will be set as in defaults.py, which initially is set as ``clevel=5``, ``shuffle=True``, ``cname='blosclz'``.

 Also, see the :py:class:`carray` and :py:class:`ctable` classes below.